-Table of COntents
+Table of Contents

 So far, we’ve played a lot with data structures like lists and dictionaries.
 In terms of lists, we’ve learned how to sum elements of two lists, and we’ve even learned how to convert two lists into a dictionary.
 However, in all this list manipulation, we’ve never actually discussed how to check if a list is empty.

-Detecting an empty list is an important skill to learn as a Python developer.
+At any rate, detecting an empty list is an important skill to learn as a Python developer.
 It allows us to handle errors that can occur when attempting to manipulate an empty list.
 For example, we all know what happens when we try to index an empty list:

 Python 3.6.3 (v3.6.3:2c5fed8, Oct 3 2017, 17:26:49) [MSC v.1900 32 bit (Intel)] on win32 Type "help", "copyright", "credits" or "license" for more information. >>> my_list = list() >>> my_list Traceback (most recent call last): File "<stdin>", line 1, in <module> IndexError: list index out of range